-We presented a new class of codes, called Hierarchical Codes, which represent a new flexible scheme to add redundancy in distributed storage systems.
-Their flexibility consists in offering a trade-off between the low-communication requirements of replication and the robustness of coding.
-We believe that this represents a new perspective for system designers, who have the possibility to consider coding as a practical alternative to replication in P2P storage systems.
+We presented a new class of codes, called Hierarchical Codes, which offer a flexible way of adding redundancy in distributed storage systems.
+Hierarchical Codes combine the advantage of reduced repair traffic offered by replication with the higher resilience against failures offered by coding.
+We believe that Hierarchical Codes make coding a practical alternative to replication in P2P storage systems.

-Experiments validated our claims, showing that for a given level of availability, a higher number number of repairs needed by Hierarchical Codes results in most cases in a smaller communication cost.
-The experiments, obviously, are not able to give an exhaustive analysis of the performance of Hierarchical Codes, but they give a clear intuition of this behavior.
+Experiments validated our claims, showing that for a given level of availability, a higher number of repairs needed by Hierarchical Codes results in most cases in a smaller amount of repair traffic.